cotiviti/smile-dh-helm-charts/examples/terraform/cluster/complete/karpenter/README.md

 This example Terraform project demonstrates how to provision an EKS cluster that is configured and ready to install Smile CDR using Terraform/Helm.

-It creates all resources, including the VPC.
-If you wish to install into an existing VPC, then see the `karpenter-novpc` example.
+It can be configured to deploy a complete infrastructure, including a new VPC, or to an existing VPC.

-## Example Highlights
+## Highlights

 The following configurations and components are included in this example.

-* Creates all required resources, including a new VPC
+* Optionally creates a new VPC with 3 subnet tiers, tagged per the documentation located [here](http://localhost:8000/smile-dh-helm-charts/quickstart-aws/existing-vpc/)
 * Creates EKS cluster using curated [Amazon EKS Blueprints for Terraform](https://aws-ia.github.io/terraform-aws-eks-blueprints/) patterns.
 * Uses [Karpenter](https://karpenter.sh/) to efficiently manage compute resources.
     * Default node group is only used to run the cluster addons and operators.